 Nishiki Market’s history goes back 400 years.
 So if you’re looking for food, the Nishiki Market is definitely one of the best things to do in Kyoto.
 Here you’ll find over 100 open-fronted shops selling everything from fresh seafood to souvenirs to tasty, Japanese snacks.
 Walk along the twisting streets until you stumble upon something you like.
 Whether you want a quick bite or a heartier meal, you’ll get it here.

 Things to Do Outside of Kyoto

 There are definitely enough things to do in Kyoto to keep you busy and satisfied.
-But if you’re looking for an adventure elsewhere, let me give you some pointers.
+The luxury hotels in Kyoto are also a special treat.
+But if you’re looking for another adventure, let me give you some pointers.
 For one, Osaka and Nara are both just a stone’s throw away from Kyoto.
 You can easily reach them for a number of cultural and culinary delights.
 For another, you can’t travel to Japan without visiting the incredible capital city of Tokyo or the lively metropolis of Yokohama.
 So make sure to add them to your list.